slowernews/wisdom-tldr/README.md

 > *'On a plateau take a step back.'*
 There are few actual rules.
 The police aren't coming for you.
 No one is watching you.
 Do what you want.

--->
+> *'He who asks is a fool for five minutes, but he who does not ask remains a fool forever.' -- Chinese proverb* -->